-Here’s a shark story that had the internet buzzing, but did it really swim 40 miles inland?
+Here’s the dead shark story that had the internet buzzing, but did it really swim 40 miles inland?

 My brother n law found a shark in trinity river 😱😱😱 out in Kenefick, TXPhoto creds: Jared Moser

 And here’s the original video, as posted to Facebook:

 Posted by Bailey Juarez on Tuesday, July 11, 2017

 Although this was a “false alarm,” the possibility of a bull shark being found in the Trinity River, or other freshwater rivers for that matter, is very much real.
 So for all you swimmers out there, paddle carefully!

 Did you enjoy this post?
 CLICK HERE to view more articles by Justin Hoffman.
 You can also check out his Photography Site Justin Hoffman Outdoors, as well as follow him on Facebook Justin Hoffman Outdoors, Instagram hoffmanoutdoors, Twitter @HoffmanOutdoors, or subscribe to his YouTube channel Justin Hoffman.